dkazanc/ToMoBAR/Readme.md

-#  Regularised FISTA-type iterative reconstruction algorithm for X-ray tomographic reconstruction with highly inaccurate measurements
+#  A library of direct and iterative (regularised) tomographic reconstruction algorithms in Python/MATLAB

-**This software supports research published in the following journal papers [1,2,3] with applications in [4-6].
-Software depends on several software packages and requires a GPU (Nvidia) card to operate.
-FISTA-tomo is implemented in both MATLAB and Python.**
+**Software currently includes regularised FISTA-based iterative reconstruction algorithm accelerated with ordered subsets.
+This software supports research published in the following journal papers [1,2,3] with applications in [4-6].
+Software wraps some [ASTRA-toolbox](https://www.astra-toolbox.com/) algoithms and requires a GPU (Nvidia) card.**

 <div align="center">
   <img src="docs/images/recsFISTA_stud.png" height="216"><br>